ravania-tech/ravania-tech.github.io/privacy-policy.md

 # Privacy Policy
-**Land Manifest**
 Last updated: 08 December 2025

-Land Manifest (“we”, “our”, or “us”) operates as a Transportation Management System designed to help logistics operators and drivers manage shipments, ensure ODOL (Over Dimension Over Load) compliance, and improve road safety.
-This Privacy Policy explains how we collect, use, store, and protect your information when using our platform (web and mobile).

-By using Land Manifest, you agree to the collection and use of information in accordance with this Privacy Policy.
+This Privacy Policy explains how we collect, use, store, and protect your information when you use our application or services (“Service”).
+By accessing or using the Service, you agree to the practices described in this Privacy Policy.

+If you do not agree with any part of this Privacy Policy, please discontinue use of the Service.

 ---

 ## 1. Information We Collect

-We collect several types of information to provide better service and ensure compliance features work properly.
+We may collect several types of information, depending on how you interact with our Service.

-### **1.1 Personal Information**
+### 1.1 Personal Information
-Collected when users create accounts:
+Information provided directly by users, such as:
-- Full name
+- Name
 - Email address
 - Phone number
-- Company information (if applicable)
+- Company or organization (if applicable)
-- User role (Operator, Driver, Super Admin)

-### **1.2 Driver & Fleet Information**
-- Driver profile data
-- Driver license information (SIM number, type, expiry)
-- Vehicle data: license plate, vehicle type, legal weight capacity, documents (STNK, KIR)

-### **1.3 Location Data**
-To support GPS tracking during delivery:
-- Real-time location (latitude & longitude)
-- Speed and movement logs
-- Pickup & destination coordinates

-This data is only collected while the driver is on active delivery and using the Land Manifest app.

-### **1.4 Cargo & Shipment Data**
-- Cargo weight
-- Cargo dimensions
-- Item details in manifest
+- Login credentials (stored in encrypted format)
-- Proof of Delivery (POD) documents or photos
-- Incident Reports (if submitted)

-### **1.5 Device Information**
+### 1.2 Usage & Device Information
-- Device model
-- Operating system
+Automatically collected when using the Service:
 - IP address
+- Device type and operating system
+- Browser type
 - App usage logs
+- Access times and dates

+### 1.3 Location Data (If Enabled)
+The Service may collect approximate or precise location data to support certain features (e.g., tracking, navigation, or personalization).
+Users may disable location access at any time through device settings.

+### 1.4 Uploaded Files & Media
+Users may upload files, images, or documents as part of using the Service.
+These are stored securely and accessed only as needed to operate the Service.

+### 1.5 Communication Data
+Any messages or inquiries sent to us (email, support requests, feedback).

 ---

 ## 2. How We Use Your Information

-We use collected data to:
+We use collected information to:
-- Facilitate shipment creation and dispatching
-- Validate cargo weight & dimensions for ODOL compliance
-- Provide real-time tracking and status updates
+- Provide and operate the Service
-- Generate alerts for overload or route deviations
-- Improve fleet safety and operational efficiency
+- Improve user experience and functionality
-- Provide training modules and compliance education
+- Personalize features or content
+- Respond to customer support requests
-- Maintain system security & prevent misuse
+- Enhance system security and prevent misuse
-- Generate anonymized analytics and reports for CSR or regulatory partners
+- Analyze usage trends and performance
+- Communicate updates, announcements, or changes to the Service

-We **do not sell** your data to third parties.
+We do **not** sell your personal information to third parties.

 ---

-## 3. Data Sharing & Disclosure
+## 3. Sharing of Information

-We may share certain data only under these conditions:
+We may share information only under the following conditions:

-### **3.1 Internal Company Sharing**
-Within the same tenant/company:
-- Operators may view driver & vehicle data
-- Supervisors can monitor delivery progress

-### **3.2 CSR Partner / Regulator**
-For ODOL compliance and reporting:
-- Aggregated data (never personal)
-- Total ODOL warnings
+### 3.1 Service Providers
+Trusted third-party partners who help operate or support the Service, such as:
+- Hosting providers
-- Compliance improvements
+- Analytics tools
-- Training completion rates
+- Customer support platforms

+These providers are obligated to maintain confidentiality.

-### **3.3 Legal Requirements**
+### 3.2 Legal Compliance
 We may disclose information if required by:
-- Law enforcement
+- Law or regulation
-- Government regulations
 - Court orders

-We do **not** share your personal data for marketing or advertising.
+- Government authorities

+### 3.3 Business Transfers
+If the company undergoes a merger, acquisition, or asset transfer, user data may be included as part of the transaction, subject to the same protections.

 ---

-## 4. Data Storage & Security
+## 4. Data Security

-We implement strong security measures:
+We implement industry-standard security measures to protect your information, including:
-- Encrypted communication (HTTPS / TLS)
+- Encrypted communication (HTTPS/TLS)
-- Role-based access control (RBAC)
-- Row-Level Security (RLS) per company (tenant isolation)
-- Password hashing and secure authentication
+- Password encryption or hashing
-- Audit trail & logging for important activities

-Your data is stored on secure servers located in Indonesia or regions that comply with data protection standards.
+- Restricted access controls
+- Secure hosting environments

+No method of data transmission is 100% secure, but we strive to protect your data to the best of our ability.

 ---

 ## 5. Data Retention

-We retain data for operational, regulatory, and safety purposes:
-- GPS data: retained for operational and route history needs
-- Delivery data: stored permanently unless legally required to delete
-- Account information: stored as long as the account is active
+We retain information only as long as necessary to:
-- Audit logs: retained according to compliance requirements

-If your company stops using Land Manifest, you may request data deletion.
+- Operate the Service
+- Comply with legal obligations
+- Resolve disputes
+- Enforce our terms

+Users may request deletion of their information where legally applicable.

 ---

-## 6. Your Rights
+## 6. User Rights

-You have the right to:
+Depending on your jurisdiction, you may have rights to:
 - Access your personal data
 - Update or correct information
-- Request deletion (where possible)
+- Request deletion
-- Request export of your data
+- Request a copy (data portability)
-- Withdraw consent (may impact app usage)
+- Withdraw consent for specific data usage

-Requests can be made via:
-**landmanifestmatalogix@gmail.com**.
+To request these actions, please contact us at the email provided below.

 ---

 ## 7. Cookies & Tracking Technologies

-The web application may use cookies to:
+The Service may use cookies or similar technologies to:
-- Keep users logged in
+- Maintain user sessions
-- Improve user experience
+- Improve performance
+- Analyze behavior
-- Measure analytics
+- Personalize content

-No advertising cookies are used.
+Users may configure their browser to reject cookies, though some features may not function properly.

 ---

 ## 8. Children’s Privacy

-Land Manifest is **not intended for users under 18 years old**.
+The Service is **not intended for users under 18 years of age**.
-We do not knowingly collect personal data from minors.
+We do not knowingly collect personal information from children.
+If such data is discovered, it will be deleted promptly.

 ---

-## 9. Updates to This Privacy Policy
+## 9. Third-Party Links

-We may update this Privacy Policy from time to time.
-Any changes will be posted on this page with the updated date.
+The Service may contain links to external websites or services.
+We are not responsible for the privacy practices or content of third-party platforms.

 ---

+## 10. Changes to This Privacy Policy

+We may update this Privacy Policy periodically.
+Changes will be posted on this page with a revised “Last updated” date.
+Continued use of the Service indicates acceptance of the updated policy.

+---

-## 10. Contact Us
+## 11. Contact Us

-If you have any questions or concerns related to this Privacy Policy, contact us at:
+If you have questions, concerns, or requests related to this Privacy Policy, please reach us at:

-**Email:** landmanifestmatalogix@gmail.com
+**Email:** support@ravaniatechnology.com
-**Company:** Matalogix Mitra Indonesia
+**Company:** Ravania Technology
-**Address:** Jakarta, Indonesia
+**Address:** Bandung, Indonesia